Total credit card balances in the US have reached $420 billion. Needless to say, most Americans have some kind of debt.

 At the end of the day, the biggest pro here is motivation.

 But there can be downsides to the snowball method.
 As stated above, the earlier payments may not hit the highest interest rate first.
-And interest costs you a lot of money in the long run.
+And interest may cost you a lot of money in the long run.

 Avalanche Pros and Cons